jbaraga/BasicGames/README.md

 ### Play folder

-Code for the **play** CLI s all for the individual games.
+Code for the **play** CLI and the individual games.
 Each game is contained in its own file, and is structured as a Swift class conforming to the BasicGame protocol.

 See [GameNotes](Play/GameNotes.md) in **Play** folder for individual game notes.